Isabella-Fallon/piramide.github.io/README.md

 # Piramide Clothing Company

-A Jekyll page for clothing company located in Manitou Springs Colorado.
+A Jekyll page for a clothing company located in Manitou Springs Colorado.